Natmonlee/the-games-board-api/README.md

 - Configuring PostgreSQL on EC2 required editing config files to gain access.
 This took a lot of trial and error.
 - I found TypeORM very useful, especially features like automatic timestamp columns.
 - Using NestJS was a big improvement over Express (which I was more familiar with).
 The structure and decorators made it faster to build.
+- I intended to host the backend and frontend